Charles1A/Charles1A.github.io/index.md

 # Charles
-## - Data Analyst and Professional Researcher -
+## - Data Specialist -
 ### Helping entrepreneurs and small businesses extract maximum value from their data.

 __About__
-- M.S. in Molecular Microbiology with courses in statistics
-- Professionally experienced in data analysis
+- Professionally experienced in data analysis and research methodology
 - Author on multiple publications in scientific journals

-### Sample Project
+- Holder of a Master of Science in Molecular Microbiology with courses in statistics

+### Real-world Work Example

 __CASE:__

 An e-marketing entrepreneur used specialized software to track customer ordering activity.
 That software provided only basic descriptive analysis of the data.
+The e-marketer wanted a customized analysis that would unlock additional insights.

 __APPROACH:__

 I cleaned and explored the data set, and I considered how different variables related to one another.
 To quantify those relationships, I computed Pearson's Correlation Coefficient (R) for different variable pairs.
-This provided a more-coherent view of the client's business performance.

 __RESULT:__

-By referring to the **R** values, the client could easily evaluate the effectiveness of the client's e-marketing program across different measures.
+The correlation values enabled the client to evaluate the performance of his e-marketing strategy across different dimensions.

-**The graphs below represent some of the analyses I performed.**[^1]
+**The graphs below represent some of the analyses I performed for this client.**[^1]

 <img width="600" alt="Marketing_graphs_quadrants" src="https://user-images.githubusercontent.com/93352455/167263755-1637e8ff-319e-43a5-a479-0cc00dba1b75.png">